approov/quickstart-watchos-swift-urlsession/SHAPES-EXAMPLE.md

 ![Add Packag Dependency](readme-images/AddPackage.png)

 Enter the repository`https://github.com/approov/approov-service-urlsession.git` into the search box.
-You will then have to select the relevant version you wish to use.
-To do so, select the `Exact Version`, after which the latest `tag` from the selected repository should be selected.
-If you would like to use an earlier version, just replace the latest one.
+This repository contains the service files for both `iOS` and `watchOS` so we must select the apropriate branch.
+This is the `watchOS` branch, so ensure the `Dependency Rule` is set to `Branch` and the field is set to `watchOS`.

 Once you click `Add Package` the last step will confirm the package product and target selection:

 ![Target Selection](readme-images/target-selection.png)

  The `approov-service-urlsession` is actually an open source wrapper layer that allows you to easily use Approov with `URLSession`.
-This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-ios-sdk).
+This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-watchos-sdk).

 ## ENSURE THE SHAPES API IS ADDED